Rosalina121/kremstream-neo/README.md

 - Twitch API -> Server -> Easter eggs
 - Admin view -> Server -> Overlays

-Planned (to bring it up to speed compared to `krem-bun`):
+In progress (to bring it up to speed compared to `krem-bun`):
-- OBS websocket API
+- OBS websocket API - semi functional, no abstractions but works (example with enabling a filter)
-- VNyan websocket API
+- VNyan websocket API - already somewhat works, requires manual setup on VNyan side, example with resetting position

 ## Chat Emotes
 By default all chat messages are parsed for any global Twitch, 7TV, BetterTTV and FrankerZ Emotes.
 You could also add in channel specific ones by adapting the fetcher calls.
 This includes also messages from YouTube, so YT chat can use Twitch emotes (tho it will be only seen on the overlay).
 No YT emotes support for now, yet.

 *Note:* Sometimes animated emotes may not show instantly, or even time-out.
 This seems to be a Twitch CDN issue, as it randomly loads fast or doesn't at all.
 On tech side this seems to only happen when using the `default` URL path rather than `animated` one, but I'm not sure how to check if an emote is animated and force it.
-May be done on the library level perhaps, but as per docs, default **should** work fine (even though it doesn't). your mileage may vary.
+May be done on the library level perhaps, but as per docs, default **should** work fine (even though it doesn't).
+Your mileage may vary.

 ## Overlays
 Overlays are generally a separate, self-contained React apps,